Dark Matter (film): Plot

-Liu Xing is a humble but brilliant Chinese student who arrives at Valley State University and makes a bumpy transition into American life with the help of Joanna Silver.
+Liu Xing is a humble but brilliant Chinese student who arrives at the fictional Hubble University and makes a bumpy transition into American life with the help of Joanna Silver.
 Silver is a wealthy university patron who has a fascination with Chinese culture and takes a liking to Liu Xing.
 Xing joins a select cosmology group under the direction of his hero, the famous cosmologist Professor Jacob Reiser.
 The group is working to create a model of the origins of the universe, based on Reiser's theory.
 Xing's enormous talent leads him quickly to become Reiser's protégé, and it seems that only hard work stands between him and a bright future in science.

 Xing is obsessed with the study of dark matter, an unseen substance that he believes shapes the universe, and a theory that conflicts with the Reiser model.
 Xing makes scientific breakthroughs of his own which improve the Reiser model.
 Without Professor Reiser's approval, Liu Xing proposes to research dark matter for his doctoral dissertation.
 Reiser explains to Xing that this type of research is too complicated and suggests that he should pick a simpler dissertation topic.

 Refusing to work with Xing, Reiser finds a new protégé in Feng Gang, another Chinese student who was Xing's rival in undergraduate school in Beijing.
 Professor Reiser approves of Feng's dissertation proposal as it sticks to the Reiser model.
 Feng's English skills are far superior to his fellow Chinese students', and he refuses to speak in Mandarin with them.
 Feng changes his name to Laurence so that Americans would be more comfortable pronouncing his name.

 Without the permission of Professor Reiser, Xing publishes an article in an astronomy journal.
 Reiser is enraged by this and refuses to accept Xing's doctoral dissertation.

 At a graduation party for the Chinese students it is announced that Laurence Feng has won the university's Gell-Mann honorary doctorate prize for that year.
 Joanna Silver urges Professor Reiser to do something to help Liu Xing.
 Reiser informs her that he has written a "very fine" recommendation for him.
 Professor Reiser also attempts to belittle Xing by telling Silver that Xing is not a "team player."

 Xing does not graduate and finds his dream of winning the Nobel Prize shattered.
 He goes on to sell beauty products to try to make money.
 His roommate offers to find him a job in China, but Xing refuses to leave.
 A few months pass and Xing mails all of his money (a check for ten thousand dollars) to his parents in China.

 One day, Xing returns to campus.
 He heads into an auditorium where Laurence Feng is giving a presentation to the cosmology department.
 Unable to cope with his emotions, Xing pulls a revolver out of his coat and begins firing, shooting Laurence and Reiser before making his way to Reiser's office and shooting himself in the head.